-Based on the sample of the cattle purchase transactions analyzed, out of a total of 9,968 purchases, one (1) irregular cattle purchase transaction was identified, representing 0.01% of total purchases in the sample.
-There was no evidence about irregular purchase transactions as per the "Slave Labor" list, or purchase transactions with suppliers included in the Geo list (deforestation and trespassing of Indigenous lands and/or environmental conservation units).
+Based on the sample of the cattle purchase transactions analyzed, out of the total 7,140 transaction, no supplier was included in the IBAMA list of embargoed areas, nor was there any transaction involving suppliers included in the "slave labor" list and no transactions were carried out from farms that were

+BLOCKED in the geomonitoring system (deforestation and trespassing of Indigenous lands and/or environmental conservation units).

-1. Access to Information
+1. Access to the Information

-The documents described in table 1 (page 5) were analyzed.
+The documents described in table 1 (page 4) were analyzed.

-2. Non-conformities:
+2. Non-conformities